akramhammam5/Audtegnia/README.md

 # ChatSafe
 It is well known that Steganography and encryption together represent a great combination to secure most of communications and provide data confidentiality and integrity.
 In this repo you'll see the effect of adding security layers to systems.
-Implementation of an extra security layer improve communication security and multi-layer security models.
+Implementation of an encryption security layer to improve communication security.
+About Steganography we provided our tool Audstegnia to try with the Chat Application.

 ## Authors